-The EU reaffirms that there is no alternative to a negotiated two state solution.
-The status-quo is not an option, as the viability of the two state solution is constantly being eroded by new facts on the ground.
-The EU urges both parties to demonstrate their stated commitment to the two state solution through concrete actions.
-Actions by either side which call into question their stated commitment to a negotiated solution must be avoided.
+The viability of the two state solution is being constantly eroded by new facts on the ground.
+The EU urges both parties to demonstrate their stated commitment to a two state solution through concrete actions and to avoid unilateral actions which threaten it.
+Actions by either side which call into question this commitment must be avoided.
 The EU will actively support the parties to restore confidence and create an environment of trust necessary to engage in meaningful negotiations as soon as possible.

-In this regard, the EU has welcomed the establishment of diplomatic relations between Israel and a number of recent countries in recent months, including the United Arab Emirates, Bahrain, Sudan and Morocco.
+In this regard, the EU has welcomed the establishment of diplomatic relations between Israel and a number of countries, namely the United Arab Emirates, Bahrain, Sudan and Morocco.
 The EU believes that these developments represent a positive contribution to peace and stability in the Middle East.

 The EU calls for all parties to take swift steps to produce a fundamental change to the political, security and economic situation in the Gaza Strip, including the end of the closure and a full opening of the crossing points, while addressing Israel's legitimate security concerns.
-Rocket fire by militant groups is unacceptable.
+Rocket fire, launching of incendiary balloons and other attacks by Hamas and other militant groups is unacceptable.
 All stakeholders must commit to non-violence and peace.

 The EU reiterates its deep and genuine appreciation for UNRWA’s work and for its dedicated staff who are working in an extremely difficult and challenging context.
 UNRWA is an essential provider of vital services to millions of Palestine refugees, and a stabilising force in the region.
-Until a just, fair, agreed and realistic solution to the Palestinian refugee issue in accordance with international law is found, UNRWA remains crucial for providing the necessary protection and essential services for Palestinian refugees, and we will continue to support UNRWA in all its fields of operations, including in East Jerusalem.
-The EU welcomes the additional financial support from other and new donors and calls upon all partners to increase their contributions to UNRWA
+Until a just, fair, agreed and realistic solution to the refugee issue in accordance with international law is found, UNRWA remains crucial for providing the necessary protection and essential services for Palestine refugees, and we will continue to support UNRWA in all its fields of operations, including in East Jerusalem.
+The EU recalls that together with its Member States it provided 75 percent of last year’s funding to UNRWA, welcomes the additional financial support from other and new donors, including the renewed commitment from the United States, and calls upon all partners, including Arab Gulf states, to increase their contributions to UNRWA.

 Please allow me to turn to the situation in Syria.